comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 =========================

 In the course notes you will encounter computational exercises for you to complete.
-The object of these exercise is to build up understanding about how computational linear algebra algorithms actually work.
+The object of these exercises is to build up understanding about how computational linear algebra algorithms actually work.
 Along the way you will have the opportunity to pick up valuable scientific computing skills in coding, software engineering and rigorous testing.
-They involve completing unfinished "skeleton" code.
+They involve completing unfinished "skeleton" code, which we will then use in the courseworks.

 In this preliminary section, we will explain how to get set up to do the computational exercises.
 If you have taken Principles of